 Juliana McDonald is a Fine Arts graduate from the University of Ottawa, magna cum laude (2000).
-She has shown her work in solo and group exhibitions throughout the Ottawa area, including the Sussex, the Karsh-Masson, and the Ottawa School of Art (Orleans) galleries.
-Also her work has been exhibited internationally in the Hague, Netherlands, and in Philadelphia, Pennsylvania, USA.
+She has shown her work in solo and group exhibitions throughout the Ottawa area, including the Annexe Gallery (Ottawa Art Gallery), the Karsh-Masson Gallery, the Ottawa School of Art Gallery (Shenkman Centre), and the former Sussex (City Hall) Gallery.
+Also, her work has been exhibited internationally in the Hague, Netherlands, and in Philadelphia, Pennsylvania, USA.
 In 2015 and 2019, her paintings were featured in a video presentation of international artworks at the Venice Biennale.

 My art work is strongly influenced by many years of canoeing and hiking in the Canadian Shield as well as daily walks in the woods and fields close to my home in Ottawa, Canada.
 Through my work I explore concepts of impermanence, fragility, and habitat loss in a natural environment that is ever-changing and threatened by human encroachment.
 Much of my work has been motivated by the disappearing habitats of the endangered Monarch butterfly.